 I bought this folding screen on craigslist and spent a couple hours covering it with a lovely patchwork of vintage wallpaper.
 I was inspired by Pam Garrison who got the idea from Alicia Paulson.
 Pam did an entire closet and Alicia, the back of a door.
 I love how it turned out.
 It is currently for sale in my booth at Monticello.

 This mirror was something I found in a box lot at the auction.
 It didn't look like this at all.
 I love how it turned out after I attacked it with paint stripper.
 Now that I think about it, this may have been a 2007 project, but it is definitely one of my favorites.
 Here is what it looked like before I went to work on it.
-Who would do this, I ask you?
-Ugh, it was hideous, but I could see the potential.
-On the back of the mirror is a tag with an 1883 date on it so I'm glad I could make it look presentable.
-It now has a place of honor on my mantel.

 This vanity bench was one I bought from my friend Karen at her garage sale.
 It was brown and ugly.
 Amazing what a little paint and fabric can do.
 This one sold at the Fall Harvest Sale at Monticello.